-Six-monthly reports are accessible on Janssen’s website for at least three years from publication: links are available on the right-hand side of this page.
+Six-monthly reports are accessible for a minimum of three years from publication.
+Links are available on the right-hand side of this page.

 Janssen supports the enhancement of medical knowledge and the quality use of medicines through sponsorship of independently organised educational activities for HCPs.
 These educational activities are primarily offered by learned societies, colleges, universities and other recognised HCP organisations and are organised independently of Janssen.
 Sponsorship is provided by Janssen to support running the event.

 A report on the events that Janssen supports is submitted to Medicines Australia every six months and is available at https://medicinesaustralia.com.au/code-of-conduct/transparency-reporting/new-third-party-meeting-sponsorships/member-company-reports/.

 Transparency in support of Health Consumer Organisations

 At Janssen we put patients first.
 It’s this commitment that drives us to deliver better patient access, education and outcomes.
 Central to this vision is a close collaboration with healthcare consumer organisations (HCOs) also known as patient groups.
 You can view some of the organisations we work with here.

 In accordance with the Medicines Australia Code of Conduct, Edition 18, Janssen prepares an annual report of the support provided to HCOs for the calendar year.
 This ensures the transparency of support provided by the company to organisations that are important in enhancing the quality use of medicines and supporting better health outcomes for the Australian community.
 Janssen’s annual report is available at: https://medicinesaustralia.com.au/code-of-conduct/transparency-reporting/health-consumer-organisation-support-reports/member-company-reports/